LocationAlhambra , CA United States

 Landry has lived in Alhambra for 2 years and describes it as a calm neighborhood, with police officers and residents who treat him with respect.
 While I spoke to him, one resident came up to us and offered him a handful of nuts.
 He also describes Alhambra police officers as regularly checking on him.

-“We always say, ‘Don’t trust a cop,’ but here they buy me sandwiches and say, ‘Told you we’re nice,’ ” he recounted.
+“We always say, ‘Don’t trust a cop,’ but here they buy me sandwiches and say, ‘Told you we’re nice,’ ” he said.

 Alexis Boothby, Follet’s supervisor at Union Station, said that it is a challenge to find the funds and the subsidized units to move the homeless into permanent housing, but passage of Measure HHH by Los Angeles voters last November should help by providing a $1.2 billion to build 10,000 housing units for the homeless.